tsaad-dev/te/drafts/mpls-te-topology/draft-busizheng-teas-yang-te-mpls-topology.md

 # Introduction

-Editors' note: Add an introduction to describe the relationship between MPLS and MPLS-TE and describe the between the MPLS and MPLS-TE network topologies.

-The YANG models defined in this document applies only to MPLS-TE network topologies.

-MPLS Transport Profile (MPLS-TP) is a profile of the MPLS protocol that is used in packet switched transport networks and operated in a similar manner to other existing transport technologies (e.g., OTN), as described in {{?RFC5921}}.

-The YANG models defined in this document can also be used for MPLS-TP network topologies.

 This document defines a YANG data model for representing, retrieving, and manipulating MPLS-TE network topologies.
 It is based on and augments existing YANG models that describe network and traffic engineering packet network topologies.